Dyoh0/chalkboard/README.md

 For D3, I implemented the signup, login, and logout functionalities.

 ### D4
 For D4, I continued working on the backend.
 Instructors can create courses, invite other instructors, delete courses, and students can enroll in courses and hand in assignments.
 Students only see assignments if they're enrolled.
 Instructors can view assignments that aren't graded yet on the gradelist page, grade them on the grading page, and students can see their grade on the assignment page when it is graded.
 Otherwise, it says the student has already submitted.
+Also put together the differences from the wireframes.

 ## Minjae